 This qualification has been developed for the widest range of learners possible: young people and adults, those who are pre-employment, recently unemployed or between jobs.
-It has been designed to meet the needs of learners who wish to gain basic IT skills and to understand and to apply for Universal Credit and employment through Universal Jobmatch.
+It has been designed to meet the needs of learners who wish to gain basic IT skills and to understand and to apply for Universal Credit and employment through 'jobmatch'.

-The range of units contained in this qualification allow the learner to learn, develop and practise IT skills required for apply for Universal Credit and to seek jobs through Universal Jobmatch, without requiring or proving occupational competence.
-This qualification will also allow the learner to develop the basic knowledge and skills of selected IT activities which will prove invaluable toward their own personal and career development.
+The range of units contained in this qualification allow you to learn, develop and practise IT skills required for apply for Universal Credit and to seek jobs through 'jobmatch', without requiring or proving occupational competence.
+This qualification will also allow you to develop the basic knowledge and skills of selected IT activities which will prove invaluable toward your own personal and career development.